Alfredoeb9/Fitness-App-FrontEnd/README.md

     1. React: A popular JavaScript library for building user interfaces.

+    2. TypeScript: A strongly typed programming language that builds on JavaScript.

-    2. Redux: A state management library for React that allows for a centralized store of data in a React application.
+    3. Redux: A state management library for React that allows for a centralized store of data in a React application.

-    3. Node.js: A JavaScript runtime environment used for building server-side applications.
+    4. Node.js: A JavaScript runtime environment used for building server-side applications.

-    4. Express: A fast, unopinionated, minimalist web framework for Node.js.
+    5. Express: A fast, unopinionated, minimalist web framework for Node.js.

-    5. MongoDB: A NoSQL database used for storing data for the application.
+    6. MongoDB: A NoSQL database used for storing data for the application.

-    6. Vercel: A platform for deploying and hosting web applications.
+    7. Vercel: A platform for deploying and hosting web applications.

+    8. Github Actions: CI/CD process to ensure proper build, and unit testing

 ### TODO